KyoriPowered/adventure-docs/source/text.rst

 Serializing and deserializing components
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Serialization to JSON, legacy and plain representations is also supported.
+Serialization to JSON, legacy, and plain representations is also supported.

 Components can be serialized with :doc:`/serializer/index`.